-The group of Bunch114 first measured the adhesion of graphene on a silicon oxide substrate 740 in this way.
-The adhesion strength is revealed by the pressure at which the blister diameter 741 begins to exceed the hole diameter, i.e. when the graphene begins to peel away from the 742 substrate.
-The relationship is given by Bodetti et al as Eq.
-14 of their paper.115 They obtain 743 adhesion energies of 0.45 \pm 0.02 J/m2 for monolayer graphene and 0.31 \pm 0.03 J/m2 for 744 few-layer graphene (2-5 sheets).
-With its high flexibility, graphene, especially monolayer 745 graphene, is able to conform to the topography of very smooth surfaces, thus leading to high 746 values of adhesion energy.
-However, much lower values may be observed as adhesion between 747 a graphene sheet and a substrate (or surface) is highly dependent on the surface conditions 748 such as moisture, roughness, chemical reactivity and others and a considerable spread on 749 the adhesion energies has been reported in the literature (see Ref.
+The group of Bunch114 first measured the adhesion of graphene on a silicon oxide substrate in this way.
+The adhesion strength is revealed by the pressure at which the blister diameter begins to exceed the hole diameter, i.e., when the graphene begins to peel away from the substrate.
+The relationship is given by Bodetti et al. as Eq.
+(14) of their paper.115 They obtain adhesion energies of 0.45 ± 0.02 J/m2 for monolayer graphene and 0.31 ± 0.03 J/m2 for few-layer graphene (2-5 sheets).
+With its high flexibility, graphene, especially monolayer graphene, is able to conform to the topography of very smooth surfaces, thus leading to high values of adhesion energy.
+However, much lower values may be observed, as adhesion between a graphene sheet and a substrate (or surface) is highly dependent on the surface conditions such as moisture, roughness, chemical reactivity and others, and a considerable spread on the adhesion energies has been reported in the literature (see Ref.
 2 and references therein).
-750 Similarly, weakening of the adhesion in turbostratic graphite compared with Bernal graphite 751 is expected.^{5,116} In a more recent report, Wang et al.99 measured the interlayer shear stress 752 of bilayer graphene by monitoring the strains in the graphene next to the blister but not 753 lifted off the substrate (Figure 2 (e)).
+Similarly, weakening of the adhesion in turbostratic graphite compared with Bernal graphite is expected.^{5,116} In a more recent report, Wang et al.99 measured the interlayer shear stress of bilayer graphene by monitoring the strains in the graphene next to the blister but not lifted off the substrate [Fig. 2(e)].
 Here strain develops as a consequence of sliding.
-Their 754 data provided evidence of both the lower monolayer sliding on the substrate, and the upper 755 layer sliding on the lower layer.
-Analysis of the data gave the interfacial shear stress of 756 monolayer graphene on SiO_2 as 1.64 MPa.
-This was much higher than the interlayer shear 757 stress of bilayer graphene, 40 kPa (1.04 fN/atom).
-The implication is that the graphene-758 SiO_2 vdW bonding is much stronger that the weak dispersion vdW bonding that holds the 759 two graphene sheets together.
-760 the acoustic phonon branches of graphite.20 The initial slope of these branches along high-764 symmetry directions gives the sound velocity, and therefore the moduli by Christoffel's 765 equation.117 IXS is less sensitive to structural defects than ultrasonic methods and it does 766 not have the difficulties in sample size and energy transfer limitations that inelastic neutron 767 scattering suffers.20 Experimentally IXS employed to measure graphite is not suitable for 768 measurements on graphene due to the small sample volume.
-The alternative approaches 769 to measure the in-plane elastic moduli of graphene are introduced above, and the results 770 largely depend on interactions of graphene with its surroundings (substrates and/or pressure 771 transmitting media, PTM).
-Details will be discussed in Section V. 772
+Their data provided evidence of both the lower monolayer sliding on the substrate and the upper layer sliding on the lower layer.
+Analysis of the data gave the interfacial shear stress of monolayer graphene on SiO2 as 1.64 Mpa.
+This was much higher than the interlayer shear stress of bilayer graphene, 40 kPa (1.04 fN/atom).
+The implication is that the graphene -SiO2 vdW bonding is much stronger that the weak dispersion vdW bonding that holds the two graphene sheets together.

-761 E. Inelastic X-ray scattering
+E. Inelastic x-ray scattering